Sweet! Le’Veon Bell made a dilly of a Dairy Queen worker on the Steelers’ day off.

 — KDKA (@CBSPittsburgh) September 12, 2017

-He needed a little coaching first on the whole dipping thing and there was one complaint (perhaps from a fantasy football enthusiast dissatisfied with Bell’s 32-yard performance on 10 carries Sunday) about the quality of an Oreo Blizzard, a gripe registered in a futile attempt to get Bell back to the drive-thru window.
+He needed a little coaching first on the whole dipping thing and there was one complaint (perhaps from a fantasy football enthusiast dissatisfied with Bell’s 32-yard performance on 10 carries Sunday) about the quality of an Oreo Blizzard, a gripe registered in a futile attempt to get Bell back to the drive-through window.
 “Hey, this ice cream is runny,” the customer said.
 “Who made this?”

 Patience makes perfect, @L_Bell26.
 The man can dip. #Teamwork pic.twitter.com/cuz18ZNUT5